pingcap/docs-cn/pd-control.md

     config set low-space-ratio 0.9              // Set the threshold value of insufficient space to 0.9
     ```

 - `high-space-ratio` controls the threshold value that is considered as sufficient store space.
+This configuration takes effect only when `region-score-formula-version` is set to `v1`.
 When the ratio of the space occupied by the node is less than the specified value, PD ignores the remaining space and mainly schedules the actual data volume.

     ```bash
     config set high-space-ratio 0.5             // Set the threshold value of sufficient space to 0.5